arcadiogarcia/Clockwork.js/README.md

 Check out [examples/example5s](https://github.com/arcadiogarcia/Clockwork.js/blob/master/examples/example5) to see how to run  a instance of the game engine on a Node.js server to create multiplayer games easily (using Socket.io).

 If you are interested in the animation and rendering, you should learn more about [Spritesheet.js](https://github.com/arcadiogarcia/Spritesheet.js), the 2D animation library specifically developed to be used with Clockwork.js.
 You can find the spritesheets used by the examples in [examples/shared](https://github.com/arcadiogarcia/Clockwork.js/blob/master/examples/shared).
 Thanks to [Silvia Barbero](http://silvishinystar.deviantart.com/) for allowing me to use her dog sprite!

-##Known bugs

-There are no known bugs, if you find one please report it! (or even better, fix it yourself and submit a pull request).

 ##Roadmap